AdobeDocs/id-service.en/help/introduction/match-rates.md

 **Step 1: Load page**

 When a visitor comes to your site and loads a page, the `Visitor.getInstance` function makes a [CORS](../reference/cors.md#concept-6c280446990d46d88ba9da15d2dcc758) or JSON-P call to the ID service.
 The ID service responds with a cookie that includes the visitor's [!DNL Experience Cloud] ID (MID).
 The MID is a unique ID assigned to each site visitor.
-See also, [Cookies and the Experience Platform Identity Service](../introduction/cookies.md).
+See also, [Cookies and the Experience Cloud Identity Service](../introduction/cookies.md).

 **Step 2: Load iFrame**